NawalAbuSalem/Fitness-App/README.md

 # Fitness-App
-You Can is an android application that enables the user to add a daily goal that must be achieved during the application(adding daily distance to walk, daily water amount to drink, and daily macros) and target goal actually I used google firebase firestore to store user data and then google fit to track walking (duration, burned calories and number of steps).
+<b>You Can</b> is an android application that enables the user to add a daily goal that must be achieved during the application(adding daily distance to walk, daily water amount to drink, and daily macros) and target goal actually I used google firebase firestore to store user
+data and then google fit to track walking (duration, burned calories and number of steps).
 Through the app, you can search for a healthy meal, I used an open-source API for searching and finally, the app sends a reminder to drink water according to the user's target amount.

-Technical skills:
+# Technical skills:

 1. Room Database.
 2. Firebase FireStore.